 - Quick short iterations and early releases.

 Deployments were performed daily so that QA and backend always had something usable to exercise on.

 This is the place to discuss any new findings since the last release and to turn them into development tasks.

 Incomplete requirements are often “dressed” in a “final” UI design and are usually captured late when QA puts their hands on the front-end prototype.
 The following recipe was used to answer back:

 - Deploy incomplete prototypes.

-Releasing usable prototypes with fake backend and English texts to allow for a quick feedback loop is a good idea as often endpoints may not yet exist, translations and production-ready texts may also be in progress.
+Releasing usable prototypes with fake backend and English texts to allow for a quick feedback loop is a good idea as endpoints may not yet exist, translations and production-ready texts may also be in progress.